semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

     - **Reference Nodes**: Refer to "things that exist" like people, or songs, or ideas
   - **Elements**: things that help define and systematize the nodes
     - **Components**: datasets for node metadata, reference data, and payload data
-  - **Handles**: things that let you refer to a node as a node instead of its referent
+  - **Handles**: things that let you refer to a node as a node instead of as its referent
   - **Asset Trees**: elements that allow you to attach arbitrary collections of files and folders to a mesh; in a sense, these things are "outside" the mesh, and other than the top-level "_meta" folder, they don't contain any other mesh resources

 ### Semantic Flow Workflow:

-- In General: Mesh resource addition & editing → Weaving → Publishing using GitHub Pages
+- In General: Mesh resource addition & editing → Weaving
+- a mesh is servable "as-is", so if the git provider is configure to serve it as a website, no additional publishing step is required (beyond commit)

 ### Semantic Site